HaseebKhanYT/HaseebKhanYT/README.md

-- 👋 Hi, I’m @HaseebKhanYT
+- 👋 Hi, I’m Haseeb Khan.
 - 👀 I’m interested in Entrepreneurship
-- 🌱 I’m currently learning C++ and Data Structures
+- 🌱 I’m currently learning JavaScript and Node.js
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate to create a website.
 - 📫 How to reach me: https://linktr.ee/HaseebKhan